MeteoGroup/concourse-ci/README.md

 **Be aware that username and password will be echoed in the script output!**

-If _concourse web_ running behind a proxy and is not reachable at the hosts root path you have to set the `CONCOURSE_URL` environment variable to the externally reachable URL of _concourse web_.
+If _concourse web_ is running behind a proxy and is not reachable at the hosts root path you have to set the `CONCOURSE_URL` environment variable to the externally reachable URL of _concourse web_.
 In that case username and password have to be repeated in the authority part of that URL, otherwise the